 To improve the SIT programs for mosquito control, we will use RNA interference (RNAi) technologies to selectively kill female larvae before they become biting adults (Figure 2).
 RNAi is a method of silencing a gene's expression by administering double-stranded RNA (dsRNA) to an organism, which results in destruction of the target gene's mRNA.
 For this project the following objectives must be achieved:

-- Identify genes that are uniquely expressed or processed (spliced) within female larvae.
-Identify which female genes, when targeted by RNAi, can - Identify which female genes, when targeted by RNAi, car prevent female development.
+- 1. Identify genes that are uniquely expressed or processed (spliced) within female larvae. - 2.
+Identify which female genes, when targeted by RNAi, can prevent female development.